john-cd/rust_howto/src/errors/handle.md

 opening the Unix file `/proc/uptime` and parse the content to get the first number.
 Returns uptime unless there is an error.

-Other recipes in this book will hide the [error-chain] boilerplate, and can be seen by expanding the code with the ⤢ button.
+Other recipes in this book will hide the [error-chain][error-chain] boilerplate, and can be seen by expanding the code with the ⤢ button.

 ```rust,editable